alexphanna/workouts/README.md

 - [ ] Some sort of community or sharable workout aspect
 - [ ] Settings (change between imperial and metric)
 - [ ] Workout templates

+## Layout
+- Home
+    - Displays all workouts
+    - Similar to the notes app home screen
+- Workout
+    - Displays all exercises
+    - Similar to the passwords section of the settings app
+- Settings